vphongph/maidsafe_autonomi/ant-node-nodejs/README.md

 $ npm install @withautonomi/ant-node
 ```

 Using a modern version of Node.js we can use `import` and `async` easily when we use the `.mjs` extension.
-Import `encrypt` or `decrypt` and you're ready to start self encrypting!

 ```js
 // main.mjs